The Getty

 Purpose

-The Union List of Artist Names ® (ULAN), the Art & Architecture Thesaurus ® (AAT), the Getty Thesaurus of Geographic Names ® (TGN). the Cultural Objects Name Authority ® (CONA), and the Iconography Authority ™ (IA) are structured resources that can be used to improve access to information about art, architecture, and other material culture.
+The Union List of Artist Names ® (ULAN), the Art & Architecture Thesaurus ® (AAT), the Getty Thesaurus of Geographic Names ® (TGN). the Cultural Objects Name Authority ® (CONA), and the Getty Iconography Authority ™ (IA) are structured resources that can be used to improve access to information about art, architecture, and other material culture.
 The Vocabularies are not simply 'value vocabularies,' but knowledge bases.
 Through rich metadata and links, the Getty Vocabularies provide powerful conduits for knowledge creation, complex research, and discovery for digital art history and related disciplines.

 • Cataloging: For some users, the Getty Vocabularies are utilized as data value standards at the point of documentation or cataloging, to promote consistency in assignment of a term or to provide options among multiple terms referencing the same concept.
 The Vocabularies provide preferred names/terms and synonyms for people, places, and things.
 They also provide structure and classification schemes that can aid in documentation.